-John F. Kennedy was a popular and charismatic leader who had directed the country through the Cuban Missile Crisis and the Cold War.
-Despite his age, the foreign leadership respected his resolve, and domestically he was popular in the media.
+John F. Kennedy was a popular and charismatic leader who directed the country through the Cuban Missile Crisis and the Cold War.
+Despite his age, the foreign leadership respected his resolve, and domestically, he was popular in the media.

 On his first stop during his bid for re-election, he was assassinated.

 This caused America to go into a time of political confusion as the nation mourned, and the opposition did not want to appear disrespectful by opposing his policies.

 The Democrats would replace John F. Kennedy with his Vice President Lyndon Johnson, who assumed the presidency after Kennedy's death.

 - Republicans: Barry Goldwater and Vice President William Miller

 - Democrats: Lyndon Johnson and Vice President Hubert Humphrey

 Republicans: The GOP was put in a tough position.
 Kennedy was a popular president, and his assassination meant that the issues would fall into the background while his memory would be strong in the upcoming election.
 There was a divide among conservative and moderate Republicans when it came to foreign policy and civil rights.
 While Nixon was able to unite the base in 1960, Goldwater struggled.